ONDER1E/ONDER1E/README.md

 ### Hello, not many people see, this.
-You were probably referenced here by me so you would aready know who I am,
+You were probably referenced here by me so you would already know who I am,
 ### if not, then you're doing something wrong.
 ### Here are a few things about me: